Higher-Order Functions

 A higher-order function is a function that takes at least one or more functions as an argument, or returns a function.
 Higher-order functions help us abstract logic, making code more readable and reusable.

-.
+Two examples of higher-order functions in JavaScript are filter and reduce.
 Let’s see how we can use them to solve a problem.

 Defining a Problem